 Sisters of Charity of Leavenworth

-The Sisters of Charity of Leavenworth (SCLs) is a community of women religious (Catholic sisters) that was founded in 1858, with a special commitment to serve persons who are poor.
-The SCL Mother House is located in Leavenworth, Kan., with sisters serving ministries in the continental United States, and in Peru and South Sudan.
-The sisters’ mission is to “offer every loving service in our power to meet the critical needs of God’s people.”
+The Sisters of Charity of Leavenworth (SCLs) is a community of women religious (Catholic sisters) that was founded in 1858, with a special commitment to serve the poor.
+The SCL Mother House is located in Leavenworth, Kan., with sisters serving ministries in the continental United States, as well as Peru and South Sudan.
+Their mission is to “offer every loving service in our power to meet the critical needs of God’s people.”

 - The sisters trace their roots to St. Vincent de Paul and St. Louise de Marillac, who in 17th century France founded the first community of vowed women religious to minister outside the walls of cloistered convents.